joysn/leetcode/README.md

 216_combination_sum3.py - Find all possible combinations of k numbers that add up to a number n, given that only numbers from 1 to 9 can be used

+377_combination_sum4.py - Given an integer array with all positive numbers and no duplicates